-#Circus250 is set to be a brilliant celebration of all things circus, a quarter of a millennium after the form began right here in the UK.
-There are many myths and rumours that surround the history of circus and its continued evolution, so here are a few quick FAQs to explain why we’re raising the anniversary tent in 2018…
+#Circus250 was a brilliant celebration of all things circus, a quarter of a millennium after the form began right here in the UK.
+There are many myths and rumours that surround the history of circus and its continued evolution, so here are a few quick FAQs to explain why we raised the anniversary tent in 2018…

 250 years since what exactly?